 This laptop gives you a nice foundation, with a powerful 2.5 GHz Intel Core i5 processor, this processor offers fast gameplay and quick rendering and is only limited by the other components of the laptop.

 This CPU is paired with the Intel Hd Graphics 620 which is an integrated graphics processing unit that doesn’t really allow for anything more powerful than light to mid-range gaming.
 Though this is quite weak, there is the space to add an additional GPU which means you will have the opportunity to have better quality gameplay, it just depends on whether or not you really want to spend more money upgrading the laptop.

 Another downfall of this laptop is its poor screen resolution of 1366 x 768.
 This is a very dated quality and is what you would expect from way older devices.
 This low resolution may have been chosen due to the limitations of the GPU, as many higher games are only really playable on the lowest settings at 1280 x 720.
 Unfortunately, the screen isn’t really something you could easily upgrade so if screen quality is something important to you, it would definitely be worth looking at other models.

 Where this laptop does excel is through the large amount of provided RAM, it is very rare to get 16GB of RAM with such budget laptops.
 If you were to upgrade your GPU, there would really not be any games that you wouldn’t be able to play, however, you are unfortunately limited by the GPU.

-You get an excellent amount of Hybrid storage, receiving a whopping 2TB HDD and 128GB SSD memory.
+You get an excellent amount of Hybrid storage, receiving a whopping 2TB HDD and 128GB SSD memory, a large amount for this price range.
 This means you will have absolutely no issue not only storing a magnitude of games, but you will be able to access these games quickly.